Description

 "Strayed . . . catalogs her epic hike . . . with a raw emotional power that makes the book difficult to put down. . . .
 In walking, and finally, years later, in writing, Strayed finds her way again.
 And her path is as dazzlingly beautiful as it is tragic." --Los Angeles Times

-"A fearless story, told in honest prose that is wildly lyrical as often as it is dirtily physical." --Minneapolis Star Tribune "This isn't Cinderella in hiking boots, it's a woman coming out of heartbreak, darkness and bad decisions with a clear view of where she has been. . . .
+"This isn't Cinderella in hiking boots, it's a woman coming out of heartbreak, darkness and bad decisions with a clear view of where she has been. . . .
 There are adventures and characters aplenty, from heartwarming to dangerous, but Strayed resists the temptation to overplay or sweeten such moments.
 Her pacing is impeccable as she captures her impressive journey." --The Seattle Times

 "Strayed's journey was at least as transcendent as it was turbulent.
 She faced down hunger, thirst, injury, fatigue, boredom, loss, bad weather, and wild animals.
 Yet she also reached new levels of joy, accomplishment, courage, peace, and found extraordinary companionship." --The Christian Science Monitor